vmware-archive/pivot_pws_tutorial_rails/README.md

 <http://localhost:3000> will let you know that you need a database.
 Do as Rails says to get a local one.
 Refresh the page.
 You should now see the vanilla Rails "Welcome aboard" message.

+### If the app doesn't tell you about a missing database locally

+You need to have postgresql running.
+Follow the instructions in `brew info postgresql`.

 ## Pushing the app

 First, let's log in to PWS from the CLI.